Landscape Design Software | 2D and 3D Design | Autodesk

 Line – The connection, focus and movement of the design.

-Texture – Surface elements of the site, including plants, water and pavement materials.
+Texture – Surface elements of the site, including plants, water and paving materials.

 Colour – Combination and balance of colour for visual interest with plants and hardscapes.